tonsky/spectre/README.rst

 Documentation
 -------------

-Spectre documentation can be found at `spectreframework.org/documents/ <http://spectreframework.org/documents/>`_ or in a ``doc`` folder of Spectre distribution.
+Spectre documentation can be found at `spectreframework.org/documents/ <http://spectreframework.org/documents/>`_ or in a ``doc/`` folder of Spectre distribution.

 Sample application
 ------------------
 ::

   using spectre

   class HelloWorldApp : Settings {
     new make(Str:Obj? params) : super(params) {
       routes = Router {